Palay prices rebound after rice import halt

 “Excess importation undermines the profitability of rice farming by depressing palay prices at harvest time and discouraging production,” he said.

-In 2024, the Philippines recorded about 4.8 million metric tons of rice imports, which was “about 1 million to 1.2 million metric tons more than what the country actually needs,” Tiu Laurel said.
+In 2024, the Philippines recorded about 4.8 million metric tons of rice imports, which was “about one million to 1.2 million metric tons more than what the country actually needs,” Laurel said.

 The surge in imports led to domestic oversupply and pushed farmgate prices down in 2025.

-National Food Authority monitoring showed prices fell to as low as PHP13.38/kg during the October peak harvest.
+National Food Authority monitoring showed prices fell to as low as P13.38/kg during the October peak harvest.

-Sporadic reports also cited traders offering PHP8 and even PHP6 per kilo.
+Sporadic reports also cited traders offering P8 and even P6 per kilo.

 To balance farmer protection and consumer welfare, the DA will calibrate policies to maintain sufficient buffer stocks and time imports strategically to ease retail inflation.

-Earlier, Tiu Laurel announced plans to impose quantitative restrictions to encourage traders to invest in local palay production, pending enactment of the proposed Rice Industry and Consumer Empowerment (RICE) Act.
+Earlier, Laurel announced plans to impose quantitative restrictions to encourage traders to invest in local palay production, pending enactment of the proposed Rice Industry and Consumer Empowerment Act.

 Under the proposal, importers would receive allocations in exchange for procuring local palay or rice.